 You may also want to consider what kind of attractions and places to visit are nearby.
 Being retired means that you have so much free time to do all kinds of things.
 Things you never had a chance to do when you worked.
 Choosing a retirement place which is near lots of interesting things to do will give you a chance to get out and explore the places around you.
 Whether you’re into the countryside or arts, history and culture – do a little research around the place you’re thinking about and it will pay off in the long run.

 Speaking of family and friends, one thing that you will want to give serious thought to is whether or not you have guest bedrooms.
-Many retired people choose to go for a one or two bedroom place, simply because it is easier to upkeep and maintain.
+Many retired people choose to go for a one or two bedroom retirement home, simply because it is easier to upkeep and maintain.
 However many people choose to have a guest bedroom or two in their homes.

 Whether you decide to go for extra rooms or not will depend on whether you have family and friends that will want to stay.
 This is especially important if you have grandkids, or are expecting grandkids.
 They may want to stay with their grandparents with the cool house!